kir-dev/quasar/README.md

 # quasar

-quasar is IRC bot to help with various (and mostly tedious) tasks that we encountered while extensively using IRC for communication at [Kir-Dev](http://kir-dev.sch.bme.hu).
+quasar is an IRC bot to help with various (and mostly tedious) tasks that we encountered while extensively using IRC for communication at [Kir-Dev](http://kir-dev.sch.bme.hu).